APPS

 COMING SOON TO CORE

-Together, CORE+ and the Reykjavik Global Initiative are developing a structured suite of learning journeys, digital resources, and measurable action frameworks designed to help partner organizations operationalize gender equity and inclusive leadership.
-Rather than limiting impact to annual gatherings, this collaboration ensures that the Initiative’s principles live on as adaptable tools within governments, multilateral institutions, universities, and corporations.
+Together, CORE+ and the Reykjavik Global are developing a structured suite of learning journeys, digital resources, and measurable action frameworks designed to help organizations operationalize gender equality and inclusive leadership.
+This collaboration ensures that the mission of the Reykjavik Global principles live on as adaptable tools within governments, multilateral institutions, educational institutions, corporations and private identities.

-The CORE+ toolkit will integrate the Reykjavik Index for Leadership and other core pillars of the Initiative into interactive educational modules and strategic implementation guides.
-These tools are designed to support global partners such as UN Women, leading academic institutions including University of Iceland, as well as forward-thinking companies seeking to strengthen leadership diversity and measurable cultural transformation.
+The CORE+ toolkit will integrate the Reykjavik Index for Leadership, the Reykjavik Action Items and other core pillars into interactive educational modules and strategic implementation guides.

-More than a single event, the initiative functions as a year-round community and network where leaders connect, share insights, and collectively accelerate progress toward gender parity, informed by Iceland’s long-standing commitment to equality.
-Each year, the Forum attracts hundreds of global leaders who exchange best practices and co-create solutions that address barriers to women’s leadership in public life, business, and civil society.
+More than a single event, the Reykjavik Global functions as a year-round community where leaders connect, share insights, and collectively accelerate progress toward gender parity, informed by Iceland’s long-standing commitment to equality.

 Through its convenings, research, and collaborative initiatives, Reykjavik Global serves both as a catalyst for action and a platform where leaders, guided by shared purpose and partnership, work to transform global leadership norms and promote policies that support equality, representation, and inclusive governance.